OpenwaterHealth/OpenLIFU-python/.github/CONTRIBUTING.md

 [spc-dev-intro]: https://learn.scientific-python.org/development/

+# Commit and pull request expectations

+- Every commit should reference the issue number with which it is associated.
+- Commits should be reasonably granular and semantically atomic.
+- Pull requests should not be squashed upon merging.

 # Quick development

 The fastest way to start with development is to use nox.
 If you don't have nox,